Lucas-Simonet/velib2strava/README.md

 TODO :
 - automate run retrieval
-- fix activity duration problem
+- fix activity duration vs ellapsed time problem
+    - Runs with low track points in the GPX have the problem, and not the ones with high track points.
+Strava must think I'm slacking off if I don't have track points.
 - fix uneven speed during activity
 - enhance alternative route choice